cds-snc/backstage-scaffolder-templates/templates/docs/content/UPDATE_CATALOG_INFO.md

 ## Required Manual Step

-Add the following line under `metadata.annotations` in your existing `catalog-info.yaml`:
+Add the following line under `metadata.annotations` in your existing `catalog-info.yaml` ONLY if missing:

 ```yaml
 metadata: